toptensoftware/mk.js/readme.md

 ```

 Note that file rules can have a `name` property but it's for informational
-purposes only and not used when searching for rules for a target.
+purposes only and not used when matching targets to rules.

 ### Inferred File Rules

 File rules can be inferred based on a pattern, using the `%` character
-to represent any sequence of characters in a file name:
+to represent any sequence of characters:

 ```js
 this.rule({